ErockMahan1/WorkDemos/CAPSTONE - EducationSpending/README.md

-# Investigating the Impact of School Funding on Academic Performance
+# Capstone Project Report – Education Spending and Student Outcomes

 ## Overview

-This project explores the relationship between school funding and academic performance, focusing on whether increased spending per student correlates with improved graduation rates.
-The intend of this study is to provide data-driven insights and actionable recommendations for policymakers and inform voters, especially in states like Idaho where education budgets are under review.

----

-## Background & Motivation

-School funding is a critical and contentious issue in the United States.
-Any discussion about potentially lowered school budgets is shouted down as irresponsible, as it will necessarily lead to lower academic performance.
-This analysis aims to clarify:

-- **Primary Question:**
-  - Does increased school spending directly correlate with improved academic performance (specifically, graduation rates)?
-- **Secondary Question:**
-  - Which states outperform or underperform relative to their funding levels?
----

-## Research Objectives

-- Evaluate the correlation between per-student funding and graduation rates across states.
-- Provide evidence-based recommendations for funding allocation.
-- Identify high-impact investment areas to maximize student success.

----

-## Methodology

-### Data Sources

-- **Performance Metrics:** State-level graduation rates (Adjusted Cohort Graduation Rate, ACGR) from the National Center for Education Statistics (NCES).
-- **Funding Data:** Per-student expenditure totals, adjusted for inflation using the Consumer Price Index (CPI).

-### Data Preparation

-- Data from 2011–2019 was used to avoid pandemic-related anomalies.
-- Missing values were imputed with state means.
-- Spending figures were inflation-adjusted and standardized to a school-year basis.

-### Analysis Approach

-- **Correlation Analysis:** Examined the relationship between funding and graduation rates using Pearson’s correlation coefficient.
-- **Predictive Modeling:** Tested ARIMA, ETS, Linear Regression, and Random Forest Regression models.
-    - Linear Regression and Random Forest were selected for their accuracy and ability to handle multi-state data.

----

-## Key Findings

-- **Correlation Results:**
-  - Pearson r = 0.02823 (very weak correlation)
-  - p-value ≈ 0.00005 (statistically significant but not practically meaningful)
-- **Visualization:**
-  - No consistent relationship between increased spending and higher graduation rates, both across and within states.
-  - States with the highest spending (e.g., D.C.) do not necessarily have the highest graduation rates.
-  - States increasing or decreasing spending did not see corresponding changes in graduation rates.
-- **State Highlights:**
-  - **Best Predicted Graduation Rate:** West Virginia (97.20%)
-  - **Lowest Predicted Graduation Rate:** New Mexico (77.87%)

----

-## Conclusions

-- **No evidence of a meaningful correlation** between per-student spending and graduation rates.
-- **Policy Recommendation:** Adjusting funding alone is unlikely to impact graduation rates significantly.
-- **Further Research:** Analyze policy and procedural differences between high- and low-performing states for actionable insights.

----

-## Limitations & Future Research

-- **Quality of Education:** Graduation rates do not reflect educational quality or consistency of standards across states.
-- **Data Scope:** Unclear if private/homeschool students are included; rural economic factors may skew graduation rates.
-- **Pandemic Effects:** Post-2019 data excluded to avoid confounding variables from COVID-19-related disruptions.

----

-## Proposals for Future Research

-- Investigate the comparability of graduation standards across states.
-- Clarify the inclusion of private and homeschooled students in reported graduation rates.
-- Examine socioeconomic and demographic factors influencing graduation rates beyond funding levels.

----

-## Contact

-For questions or collaboration, please open an issue or submit a pull request.
+This capstone project investigates the relationship between public school spending and academic performance, focusing on whether increased spending directly correlates with improved student outcomes.
+The analysis was motivated by policy debates in Idaho and nationwide, where claims about the impact of funding on education are often made without empirical support.
+The project uses historical data, excludes pandemic-era anomalies, and applies multiple statistical models to uncover actionable insights.

+The entire capstone project was driven by me, followed closely by my mentor, and was fully approved by several SpringBoard data scientists.

+## Concepts Explored

+- **Research Question and Motivation:**
+  The central question is: *Does increased school spending directly correlate with improved academic performance?* Graduation rate was chosen as the primary metric for academic success, as it reflects the percentage of public high school freshmen graduating within four years.

+- **Data Collection and Preparation:**
+  - Data on graduation rates and per-student expenditures was sourced from the National Center for Education Statistics (NCES).
+  - Only data prior to 2020 was used to avoid distortions from the COVID-19 pandemic and federal relief funding.
+  - Data cleaning involved removing unnecessary columns, correcting labels, and filling a small number of missing values with state means.
+  - Spending was adjusted for inflation and normalized per student to ensure comparability across states and years.

+- **Modeling and Analysis:**
+  - Four modeling approaches were tested to estimate trends and relationships:
+    - **ARIMA** and **ETS** for time series forecasting of individual states.
+    - **Linear Regression** and **Random Forest Regression** for analyzing trends and handling multiple states.
+  - Idaho was used as a case study for detailed analysis.
+  - Linear Regression and Random Forest models produced similar RMSE values, with Linear Regression closely matching actual outcomes and supporting multi-state analysis.

+- **Findings:**
+  - Initial analysis showed a general trend: as spending increased, graduation rates tended to rise as well.
+  - Some inverse relationships were observed in certain periods, suggesting the need for further investigation.
+  - Changes in spending did not always lead to immediate or large changes in graduation rates, indicating a complex relationship.

+## Lessons Learned

+- **Data Quality and Scope:**
+  Excluding pandemic-era data was crucial for maintaining consistency and avoiding confounding variables.

+- **Model Selection:**
+  Linear Regression provided robust, interpretable results for multi-state analysis, while Random Forest offered flexibility for more complex relationships.

+- **Correlation vs. Causation:**
+  While a positive correlation was observed between spending and graduation rates, the analysis highlights that the relationship is not always straightforward and may be influenced by other factors.

+- **Policy Relevance:**
+  Data-driven analysis is essential for informing education policy debates and moving beyond anecdotal claims.

+## Conclusion

+The capstone project demonstrates that increased education spending is generally associated with higher graduation rates, but the relationship is nuanced and context-dependent.
+Rigorous data cleaning, careful model selection, and exclusion of anomalous periods (like the pandemic) are vital for credible analysis.
+The findings support the use of empirical evidence in policy discussions about education funding and outcomes.